hacktons/convex_bottom_bar/README.md

 - [Help](#help)

 ## Theming
-The bar will use default style, if you may want to theme it.
+The bar will use default style, you may want to theme it.
 Here are some supported attributes:

 ![](doc/appbar-theming.png)